 In September 2018, full of nerves and excitement, Zara packed her bags and embarked on her teacher training journey at Bristol School of Yoga with Laura Gilmore, the exact same 200-hour teacher training course that Felicity completed in 2014.

-Felicity has mentored Zara throughout her training and Zara started co-teaching our Yoga for Beginners courses with Felicity so that she could find her voice and confidence, and gain important teaching experience.
+Felicity mentored Zara throughout her training and Zara started co-teaching our Yoga for Beginners courses with Felicity so that she could find her voice and confidence, and gain important teaching experience.

-Zara will qualify as a Yoga Alliance 200-hour certified teacher in September 2019.
+Zara qualified as a Yoga Alliance 200-hour certified teacher in September 2019.
 She then went on to complete an additional 33 hours of in-depth study of Restorative Yoga and graduated as a Restorative Yoga teacher in November 2019.
 Zara teaches from the heart with warmth and compassion, ever aware of the importance of creating a safe space in which her students can explore and develop their practice.